alisoftengine/dndcc_api/README.md

 ## Deployment

-**DnDCC_API** was deployed via [MongoDB](https://www.mongodb.com/), a document-based, distributed database.
+**DnDCC_API** was deployed via [Heroku](https://www.heroku.com/), which communicates with a MongoDB database on Atlas.

 ## Development

 _Back-end_ scaffolding was built to provide the _front-end_ with **RESTful API** functionality.
 Utilizing the **DnDCC_API** to create and store this information, API calls were made in the front-end components to render consistent information across all characters created.
-The scaffolding of a back-end wireframe aided in fleshing out the structure of the files and their usability for later development of front-end applications.
+The scaffolding of a back-end wireframe aided in fleshing out the structure of the files and their usability for later development of front-end applications. he back-end database is complete with a homepage, via the Handlebars templating system which helps direct the user to the front-end of the app.

 ![backend_wireframe](https://i.imgur.com/c5wSmus.png)

 The core of the back-end lay in the `Model` used to structure the web-app's API.
-This schema would accept information that would be utilized all across the front end and is actively updated based on user interaction.
+This schema would accept information in a format that would be utilized all across the front end and is actively updated based on user interaction.
+This schema has specific accepted values which prevents erroneous data from being included in the database.

 ![character_schema](https://i.imgur.com/qMgF7I7.png)